North Dakota Sales Tax

-The state sales tax rate for most purchases of tangible personal property in North Dakota is 5%, and local governments can impose their own taxes as well.
-That means the effective rate across the state can vary substantially, with the combined state and local rate in some places reaching 8.5%.
+The state sales tax rate for most purchases of tangible personal property in North Dakota is 5%, but county and local governments can impose their own sales taxes as well.
+That means the effective rate across the state can vary substantially, with the combined state and local rate in some places reaching 9.5%.

 North Dakota also imposes sales tax at a rate of 7% on purchases of alcoholic beverages, whether intended to be consumed on-site or off the premises.
-Purchases and rentals of new farm machinery are taxed at a 3% rate by the state, and all of these may be subject to additional local taxes as well.
+Purchases and rentals of new farm machinery are taxed at a 3% rate.

 However, because local sales tax rates only apply in North Dakota if you have a nexus in that specific jurisdiction, shipping to another part of the state where you have no physical presence will only require the collection of sales tax at the 5% state rate.
 This is also the case if you ship from out-of-state and you have no local nexus at the final destination of the goods.